 Measurement of population mental health: evidence from a mobile phone survey in India

 This study tests two questionnaires in measuring mental health in a mobile phone survey in population-representative samples in the Indian states of Bihar, Jharkhand, and Maharashtra.
 Both questionnaires measured worse mental health in places with lower human development, but only the adapted SRQ The adapted SRQ identified women as having worse mental health than men in all three states.
-This study was published in Health Policy and Planning.
+This study is published in Health Policy and Planning.

 When women eat last: Discrimination at home and women’s mental health

 Using original data from a population representative mobile phone survey in Bihar, Jharkhand, and Maharashtra in 2018, this study finds that gender discrimination in the form of women eating only after the men in the household have eaten, is associated with worse mental health, even after accounting for differences in socioeconomic status.
-This study has been published in PLOS One.
+This study is published in PLOS One.

 Assessing high-profile public messaging for sanitation behaviour change: evidence from a mobile phone survey in India

 Using data from a mobile phone survey to ask about people’s knowledge of the existence and purpose of the 2014 Swacch Bharat Mission (SBM), India’s high-profile program to tackle open defecation, we find that, at the time of the survey (between 2016 and 2018), no more than one-third of adults in any state are aware that the SBM intends to promote toilet and latrine use.
-This study has been published in Waterlines.
+This study is published in Waterlines.

 Assessing public awareness and use of medical abortion via mobile phone survey in India

 This study demonstrates that respondents in India are willing to answer abortion-related questions via mobile phone survey.
 We find that in Bihar and Maharashtra, less than one-third of respondents said they had heard of medical abortion, and awareness was positively associated with education and women’s status in the household.
 Reported use of abortion medication was low.
-This study has been published in Contraception.
+This study is published in Contraception.

 Explicit Prejudice: Evidence from a New Survey

 This study uses data from Social Attitudes Research, India (SARI), a mobile phone survey data in India.
 It finds high levels of explicit prejudice against both Dalits and women in Delhi, Mumbai, Rajasthan, and Uttar Pradesh.
+This study is published in Economic & Political Weekly.

 Underweight and pregnant: Maternity entitlements and weight gain during pregnancy

 This paper describes the depth of India’s maternal nutrition problem in light of the passage of the National Food Security Act, which legislates a universal maternity entitlement.
 In recommending that maternity entitlements should be used to encourage weight gain in pregnancy, this paper suggests ways of designing and administering a maternity entitlements program that would improve its chances for success.
-This study has been published in the Indian Journal of Human Development.
+This study is published in the Indian Journal of Human Development.

 Can collective action strategies motivate behavior change to reduce open defecation in rural India?

 Using quantitative and qualitative analyses, this study finds that strict social hierarchies that continue to govern daily interactions in rural Indian life today obstruct the spirit of cooperation upon common community-led approaches to reducing open defecation rely.
 Additionally, caste-based notions of purity and pollution make the simple latrines used all over the developing world unattractive to rural Indians.
-This paper has been published in Waterlines.
+This paper is published in Waterlines.